akaabdullahmateen/roadmap/documentation/css/concepts/block-formatting-context/index.md

 With `display: flow-root;` on the `<div>`, everything inside that container participates in the block formatting context of that container, and floats will not poke out of the bottom of the element.

 The value name of `flow-root` makes sense when you understand you are creating something that acts like the `root` element (`<html>` element in browser) in terms of how it creates a new context for the flow layout inside it.

-### Exclude external floats

-In the following example, we are using `display:flow-root` and floats to implement double columns layout.
-We are able to do this because an element in the normal flow that establishes a new BFC does not overlap the margin box of any floats in the same block formatting context as the element itself.

-Rather than inline-blocks with width:\<percentage>, in this case we don't have to specify the width of the right div.

-Note that flexbox is a more efficient way to implement multi-column layout in modern CSS.